Dependent Random Partitions by Shrinking Toward an Anchor: Effect of Shrinkage and Grit Parameters

 One interesting quantity of the SP distribution is the number of limiting partitions which exist.
 We know the number of possible partitions for $n$ items with no constraints is the $n^{\text{th}}$ Bell number, and on the other extreme, there is only one partition (a point mass) when all values in $\shrink$ go to infinity.
 However, when only some elements in $\shrink$ go to infinity, the number of limiting partitions is between those two extremes.
-Theorem \ref{prop:NumLimParts}, whose proof is found in Appendix \ref{apx:blc}, gives the number of limiting partitions.
+Theorem \ref{prop:NumLimParts} gives the number of limiting partitions.

-{Let $\partition \sim SP(\baselinepart,\shrink,\perm,\psi,\baselinedist)$, with $\baselinedist(\partition) > 0$ for all possible $\partition$ and $\shrink = \shrinkitem \times (s_{1},\ldots,s_{n})$, where $s_{i}$ is either 0 or 1 and $\psi \in (0,1)$.
+{Let $\partition \sim \text{SP}(\baselinepart,\shrink,\perm,\psi,\baselinedist)$, with $\baselinedist(\partition) > 0$ for all possible $\partition$ and $\shrink = \shrinkitem \times (s_{1},\ldots,s_{n})$, where $s_{i}$ is either 0 or 1 and $\psi \in (0,1)$.
 Let $a=n-\sum_{i=1}^{n} s_{i}$ be the number of items with shrinkage equal to zero.
 Let $b$ be the number of clusters in $\baselinepart$ having at least one item with $s = 1$.
-As $\shrinkitem \to \infty$, the number of limiting partitions in the SP distribution is $B(a,b)$} \begin{theorem} \propThree---an extension of the Bell numbers from Section \ref{sec:unifPart}. \end{theorem}
+As $\shrinkitem \to \infty$, the number of limiting partitions in the SP distribution is $B(a,b)$} \begin{theorem} \propThree---an extension of the Bell numbers from Section \ref{sec:baselines}. \end{theorem}